-It goes without saying that future drug policies must have a solid, rationally based foundation and addressing the questions raised by the rights-oriented debate is the only way the UN machinery can move forward with integrity.
-As part of the UNGASS 2016 preparatory process you have been asked to address human rights related issues, and as the entire point of this special session should be to reinterpret the drug control conventions in light of changed facts, circumstances, norms, and social conditions, it would clearly fail its purpose as an opportunity to engage in an open and transparent, evidence-based discussion on achievements and remaining challenges if the failures of prohibition weren't readily admitted and reviewed in the context of human rights law.
+It goes without saying that future drug policies must have a solid, rationally based foundation and addressing the questions raised by the rights-oriented debate is the only way the UN drug control machinery can move forward with integrity.
+As a preparatory body for UNGASS 2016, you have been tasked to address all organizational and substantive matters in an open-ended manner, and as the entire point of this special session should be to reinterpret the drug control conventions in light of changed facts, circumstances, norms, and social conditions, it would clearly fail its purpose as an opportunity to engage in an open and transparent, evidence-based discussion on achievements and remaining challenges if the failures of prohibition weren't readily admitted and reviewed in the context of human rights law.